Demystifying AI Platform Design for Distributed Inference of Next-Generation LLM models: Background

 \subsection{Generative LLM Inference}

-\textbf{Prefill.} The prefill stage runs only once on input sequence of $\tau_{p}$ tokens to generate the K and V activations, which are often kept as the KV cache, for each LLM layer.
-The generated KV cache would be used for all subsequent output token generation. \autoref{tab:prefill_ops} shows the operator wise breakdown of each LLM decode layer during the prefill stage. $C_{op}$ and $M_{op}$ is the number of floating point calculations, memory requirement required for the operator.
-The prefill stage is \textbf{mostly compute-bounded} as all input tokens can be processed in parallel.
+\textbf{Prefill} stage runs only once on input sequence of $\tau_{p}$ tokens to generate the K and V activations, which are often kept as the KV cache, for each LLM layer.
+The generated KV cache would be used for all subsequent output token generation.
+The prefill stage is mostly compute-bounded as all input tokens can be processed in parallel.

-\textbf{Decode.} After the prefill stage, output tokens are generated auto-regressively, i.e. the last generated token is fed as an input to the LLM in each iteration, and one new output `token' is generated. \autoref{tab:decode_ops} shows the operator-wise breakdown of each LLM decode layer during the decode stage. $C_{op}$ and $M_{op}$ is the number of floating point calculations, memory requirement required for the operator.
+\textbf{Decode} generates output tokens auto-regressively, i.e. the last generated token is fed as an input to the LLM in each iteration, and one new output `token' is generated.
 All the model weights and past KV cache are used to generate a single output token.
 Since input to the model is a single token, all matrix-matrix multiplications are converted into matrix-vector multiplications.
-This makes the generation stage \textbf{highly memory-bounded}.
-At the end of each generation step, the newly generated KV cache is padded to the existing KV cache, meaning its linear growth with the output sequence length.
-Generation stops when a special \textit{$<$end-token$>$} is generated, or the user limits the maximum number of output tokens.
-We define $\tau_{d}$ tokens are generated during the decode phase.

-Beam search \cite{sun2023allies, Kim_2022, holtzman2020curious, meister2022bestfirst} is a heuristic search algorithm commonly employed in LLMs during the decode stage by recent LLMs.
-It helps generate more contextually relevant and coherent sequences of words by exploring multiple potential sequences simultaneously.
-The number of maximum parallel sequences is a user-defined parameter called Beam Size, $S_b$.
-Typically $S_b = 4$ for generative inference.
-During generative LLM inference, the model predicts the next word based on previous context with beam search maintaining a limited set of the likely candidate sequences.
-These candidate sequences are ranked by their likelihood, and the algorithm continually refines them by considering alternative word choices.
-By exploring a predefined number of possibilities in parallel, beam search enhances the quality of the generated text.
-After the common prefill stage, two parallel beams are launched during the decode phase.
-The beam with the highest likelihood is selected as the final output.
+This makes the generation stage highly memory-bounded.